jsdclxvi/Reforestation/README.md

-## Why are fish easy to weigh?
-Because they have their own scales.
+## I used to think I was indecisive, but now I'm not sure.